 Boeing 787 Received ETOPS 330 Minutes Certification (Video)

 There are different levels of ETOPS certification, each allowing aircraft to fly on certain routes.
-In other words, ETOPS certification refers to the distance a plane can travel in an engine to the nearest airport suitable for landing.
-For example, an ETOPS 180 minutes certified plane can cover any route, but not more than 180 minutes flight in a motor to the nearest appropriate airport.
+In other words, ETOPS certification refers to the distance an aircraft can travel in an engine to the nearest airport suitable for landing.
+For example, a 180-minute ETOPS-certified aircraft can cover any route, but not more than 180 minutes by flight in an engine of the nearest suitable airport.

 For Boeing 787, ETOPS certification of 330 minutes (5.5 hours) is very good news, which is expected by airlines.
 From 2011, 787 Dreamliner was certified 180 minutes ETOPS, but here's the big leap, which means better confidence in the aircraft's technical capabilities.

 Being an FAA certification, the new ETOPS level will only apply to airlines in the United States.
 Thus, airlines can modify routes operated with Boeing 787 to save time, fuel, to streamline operational costs.
 We expect other international organizations, such as the European Aviation Safety Agency (EASA), to approve the new ETOPS level.

 In these conditions, United Airlines can open the route Los Angeles - Melbourne, which will be operated with 787-9.
 You can operate more direct flights over the Pacific or over the North Pole.
 Direct flights between Australia, South Africa and South America are now possible.